dogweather/forkful/content/en/dart/testing-and-debugging/using-an-interactive-shell-repl.md

 weight: 34
 ---

-## What & Why?

-An interactive shell (REPL - Read-Evaluate-Print Loop) for Dart allows programmers to dynamically type and execute Dart code line by line without needing to compile entire scripts.
-This tool is invaluable for learning Dart's syntax, experimenting with code snippets, or debugging by offering instant feedback and facilitating iterative testing.

 ## How to:
 Dart does not come with an inbuilt REPL.
 However, you can achieve REPL-like functionality using the DartPad (online) or by utilizing third-party tools like `dart_repl`.

 **Using DartPad:**